jadermcs/game-of-life/README.md

-# game-of-life
+# Game of Life
-Game of Life using GLFW
+Conway's game of life using GLFW.